jairusjoer/jairusjoer/readme.md

 # Hello there ✌️

-### I am a designer and developer from Germany.
+### I am a developer and designer from Germany.
 Focused on creating consistent and clear design languages for rich, beautiful products.

 Full Stack Developer at neuwaerts, Co-Founder of XVI CHAPEL, Marketing Manager at World of Bass and Freelance Designer & Developer - over the past decade I have had the delight of experiencing many facets of the design industry.

-Today I'm working at neuwaerts, helping clients to design, develop and launch their products.
-In my spare time I contribute to aggregata.de and freelance for selected clients.
+Today I work at [HERO Software](https://hero-software.de).
+In my spare time I contribute to [aggregata.de](https://aggregata.de/de/).

 <!--
 - 🔭 I’m currently working on ...